flutter/flutter-intellij/CONTRIBUTING.md

   - Either the community edition (free) or Ultimate will work.
 * Start IntelliJ
 * In the "Project Structure" dialog (`File | Project Structure`):
+  - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure the JDK
+    - Point it to the directory of the jbr which is under the IDEA's content (e.g. `IntelliJ IDEA.app/Contents/jbr`)
+    - Change the name to `IntelliJ IDEA jbr 11`
+    - Select the `IntelliJ IDEA Community Edition`, change the "Internal Java Platform" to `IntelliJ IDEA jbr 11`
   - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure an IntelliJ Platform Plugin SDK
     - Point it to the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app/Contents`, `~/idea-IC-183.4886.37` or